A disabled veteran-turned-witch-poet burying her ghosts in public so other people feel less alone while killing theirs.

 The crow is my witness.
 She circles the field.
 She doesn’t look away.
 When I scream, she carries the sound.

 This music saves me every day.
-And if it helps one person kill the version of themselves that wants to die—if it helps someone else see there is a way out—it was worth it.
+And if it helps one person kill the version of themselves that wants to die—if it helps someone else see there is a way out—it was all worth it.

 🪶 Why Loui Crow